wikoeste/talos-te-sbjat/README.md

 # Author: wikoeste

 # Release Notes
+1.6.1
+fixed post jira issue with transition and resolving tickets added additional logging for troubleshooting

 1.6
 fixed error if there is a non ip formatted entry fixed auto resolve err